 VAT – 20%

 Budgeting for an extension can make the whole thing seem daunting, especially now you know how quickly costs can mount up.
 However, carefully planning your extension and facing these costs head on is the best way to ensure your extension project runs as smoothly as possible.
-Having a realistic idea of how much your extension will cost allows you to budget efficiently and develop a contingency plan.
+Having a realistic idea of how much your extension will cost and how long it will take will allow you to budget efficiently and develop a contingency plan.
 You will be much better placed to tackle any unforeseen circumstances and potentially costly bumps in the road to creating the extension of your dreams.

 Still have more questions?
 Book in a free consultation call with our experts for advice on extension costs, planning permission or any other aspect of the extension process.
 Likewise, if you are planning an extension on your current home or looking at the extension potential of a new house, get an instant quote today.